dimagi/commcare-hq/DEV_SETUP.md

 v16.19.1
 ```

-On a clean Ubuntu 18.04 LTS install, the packaged nodejs version is v8.
+On a clean Ubuntu 22.04 LTS install, the packaged nodejs version is expected to be v12.
 The
-easiest way to get onto the current nodejs v14 is
+easiest way to get onto the current nodejs v16 is

 ```sh
 curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -